-An extensive study of individuals with high blood pressure living in England showed that their blood pressure were significantly lower when measured in the summer than when measured in the winter months.
+An extensive study of individuals with high blood pressure living in England showed that their blood pressure was significantly lower when measured in the summer than when measured in the winter months.

 The findings state that during the summer months there was a decreased resistance to blood flow resulting from the dilation of your blood vessels.

-Also if you live in dust choked environment where the summer temperate reaches 120 fahrenheit and air conditioning is rare, there are usually serious health consequences.
-The dry dust collect within your lungs and wreck havoc on your health.
+Also, if you live in dust choked environment where the summer temperate reaches 120 Fahrenheit and air conditioning is rare, there are usually serious health consequences.
+The dry dust collects within your lungs and wreak havoc on your health.

 So the question is does environmental changes and high blood pressure relate and the answer is yes.

 Very hot summers and very cold winters have shown a direct impact on people suffering from high blood pressure.
 And, if you live in the cold regions you are more prone to elevated blood pressure as compared to living in moderate climates.